jay-joshy/allergyguide/docs/oit_patient_resource.typ

 )

 = What are the possible outcomes?
+#v(5pt)

 There are three main outcomes with OIT:

 1. *Full Freedom (Tolerance):* you can eat a full serving of the food (like a whole glass of milk or a peanut butter sandwich) without reaction.
 Around 80%

 2. *Safety (Bite-proof):* While you may still react if you eat a full serving, you can tolerate smaller amounts.
 This protects you from severe reactions if you accidentally eat the food. ~18%

 3. *Stopping:* Sometimes, OIT becomes difficult due to taste aversion, is too time consuming for patients and families, or side effects, and we have to stop.
 This is rare. ~2%

 #warning-box("Important Safety Note:")[
   *Remember:* Even after you finish the maintenance phase, if the food is not regularly consumed at least weekly to help the body 'remember' the food is not harmful, the allergy may return.
 ]

+#pagebreak()

-= Is OIT right for me?
+= Is OIT right for the patient?

-#grid(
+#v(5pt)
+#table(
   columns: (1fr, 1fr),
-  gutter: 20pt,
+  inset: 10pt,
+  align: top + left,
+  stroke: none,
+  table.header([*Who is a GOOD candidate?*], [*Who might NOT be?*]), table.hline(stroke: 1pt),
   [
-    *Who is a GOOD candidate?*
     - *Confirmed food allergy:* convincing history of reaction with either positive skin test or IgE blood test

     - *Young children:* Infants and preschoolers (under age 6) have immune systems that more easily 'unlearn' allergies.They are also much less likely to have severe reactions during OIT than older children (imagine \<1% versus 14%).

-    - *Ability to be consistent:* Able to eat a dose every single day at around the same time.
-    - the family must be willing, able, and ready to recognize and treat allergic reactions, including using self-injectable epinephrine properly and in a timely manner
+    - *Ability to be consistent:* Able to eat a dose every single day at around the same time. the family must be willing, able, and ready to recognize and treat allergic reactions, including using self-injectable epinephrine properly and in a timely manner
   ],
   [
-    *Who might NOT be?*
     - *Uncontrolled Asthma:* Your asthma must be well-managed before starting.

     - *Severe active Eczema:* Severe eczema can make it hard to tell when an allergic reaction is happening.

     - *Older patients:* > age of 6, more likely to have anaphylaxis, less likely to adhere

     - *Inability to obtain required equipment, language barriers*

     - *Inconsistent schedule:* If you travel constantly or cannot stick to a daily routine.

   ],
 )

-== Benefits vs. Risks
+= Benefits vs. Risks

 #table(
   columns: (1fr, 1fr),